angrifel/gen-mdl/README.md

-## How does mdlgen work?
+## How does genmdl work?

  - You write model definitions in YAML.
- - You invoke mdlgen with your model definition.
+ - You invoke genmdl with your model definition.
  - You get code. :)

 ## What does a model definition look like?